 Express 12.07 - With-It Teachers Use ESP.
 On Flipboard.
 85 Canadian Schools Lead an Edtech Charge by Moving from Devices to Deeper Learning.
 About 'Those Lazy Teachers': A Letter From An Educator.
 What Is Successful Technology Integration?
 Technology integration is the use of technology resources -- computers, mobile devices like smartphones and tablets, digital cameras, social media platforms and networks, software applications, the Internet, etc. -- in daily classroom practices, and in the management of a school.
 32 Research-Based Instructional Strategies - 32 Research-Based Instructional Strategies by TeachThought Staff.

 3 Instructional Strategies to Support Literacy in all Classrooms.
 Finnish Teachers Opt for Less Structured Start of School Year.
 Heading into my first year of teaching in Helsinki I felt pretty nervous.
 One of my graduate-school professors—a former Massachusetts Teacher of the Year—had warned me that Finnish students were academically advanced, especially in math.
 Indeed, Finland’s students had excelled on international standardized tests like the PISA for more than a decade.
 But it wasn’t just those high-performing Finnish students that intimidated me.
 Their teachers did, too.
 If I had chosen to pursue master’s-level training as an elementary-school teacher in Finland (instead of the United States), I would have applied to the small handful of teacher-training universities, where annual acceptance rates hover around 10 percent.
 Teachers Say Technology Is The Most Important Investment For Schools.
 Amazon Inspires Teacher Collaboration With Free Lesson Plan Bank.

 The Weakness of iPads in K-12 Education is Starting to Show Up.
 Apple believes that tablets are the future.
 And so, it's natural to push iPads for K-12 education.
 The idea is that these iPads are great educational devices because they're cheaper, more secure and easier to maintain than MacBooks.
-This book upends everything we thought we knew about where grit comes from and how to get it — Quartz.
-For years, researchers have shown that raw IQ or academic prowess aren’t everything.
-Paul Tough’s 2013 book How Children Succeed: Grit, Curiosity and the Hidden Power if Character showed how grit—defined as perseverance and passion for achieving challenging long-term goals (pdf)—and other character qualities, were critical to children’s success in school and later on in life.
+But what about the ability of teachers to invoke iPads for the kinds of skills training the curriculum calls for?